 The GGDOT Hacknights aim to bring together academic researchers from data science with food experts from nutrition, psychology and greenhouse gas emissions.
 In 2018 we ran hack events at Liverpool John Moores University (you can see the slides shown to participants here), at the University of Sheffield, at the University of Manchester and at the University of Durham.
 Thanks to the local organisers and to further funding from N8 Agrifood we ran more events in 2019, at the University of Brunel, University of Stirling and University of Oxford.

 If you find this topic interesting and want to go into more detail, we recommend the following resources for more information:

 - Download the Gikibadges app for your smartphone and scan food barcodes to earn badges

 - Learn about the latest research on food and climate change from FoodSource and the Food and Climate Research Network

 - Read a nice article from the authors of the most comprehensive recent compilation of food greenhouse gas emissions

 - Read about the increasing demand for food and its implications for the environment in “Greedy Man in a Hungry World” by Jay Rayner

-- Get lots of emissions numbers about food and more in “How Bad are Bananas” by Mike Berners-Lee
+- Get lots of emissions numbers about food and more in “How Bad are Bananas” and "There is no Planet B" by Mike Berners-Lee

-Join our mailing list to learn about the latest news and updates, and how you can contribute to GGDOT!
+Join our Take a Bite out of Climate Change mailing list to learn about the latest news and updates, and how you can contribute!